chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 We are almost ready to render our scene.
 The last thing to do is to implement the methods of the `Scene` protocol to add some movement to the scene.
-This method will be called by a one tap gesture attached to the main view that will render our scene (We will see it in a few moments).
+This method will be called by a one tap gesture attached to the main view that will render our scene (we will see it in a few moments).
 Inside it we use the method `runAction` to rotate the camera around its pivot, that we moved previously to have a rotation axis to move the camera around the scene.

 ```swift